Scot Breithaupt: Pioneer and entrepreneur

 He was one of the first staff writers with Bicycle Motocross Action, having a monthly editorial article, and co-founded BMX Plus! with Jim Stevens.
 After he gave up racing to devote more time to his company, SE Racing, he made it to be one of the more innovative organizations in the niche industry of BMX.
-At least two products bicycle frames conceived in the mid 1970s survive on the market today in modernized form: The Quadangle and the P.K.
+At least two products bicycle frames conceived in the mid-1970s survive on the market today in modernized form: The Quadangle and the P.K.
 Ripper the former known for its highly distinctive configuration the other for being the first truly successful aluminum bicycle frame.
 They are sold by SE Racing-now known as Sports Engineering Racing-to this day, long after many beloved but now obsolete 1970s and 1980s era frames have become beloved museum pieces.
 Over this was a persistent dark cloud over Breithaupt; that of drug abuse, that had been with him since the 1980s and tied to the untimely loss of his father.
 It has resulted in his incarceration on three different occasions although he was in his 5th year of recovery as of April 2010.
 He started the first large wheel (26-inch) Cruiser Classes with the sanctioning bodies, attracting more adults to the sport.
 He even set bicycle long distance jump (assisted by being towed by a motorcycle) records.
 He had a hand in starting the first attempt of a racer's Professional Guild in 1976.
 The list goes on.
 His being one of the organized sport's first champions (NBA National Champion in 1976) is almost a footnote.
 Many of the sport's early stars can trace their career beginnings to Breithaupt's Long Beach B.U.M.S. course.

 In 1978 at the track in Carson, California, called the Runway because it was next to the skateboard park, Breithaupt ran NBS-sanctioned races.
 He did all the work—from promoting to setting up the track to recording results.
 He held the first Pro race at the Runway sanctioned by the NBA, which Harry Leary won, riding for factory JMC.
 The first National held at Saddleback in 1979 was won by Stompin' Stu Thomsen fresh on the SE Racing team.

-He may not have been the very first to put on a BMX race, but it would be very difficult to come up with any other single person who has left a bigger mark on the sport.

-On July 4, 2015, he was found dead at age 57 in a vacant lot in Indio, CA. He was a drug addict, primarily cocaine, who started in his early 20s and aside from brief periods of sobriety he never stopped; it was Breithaupt's downfall.
+On July 4, 2015, he was found dead at age 57 in a vacant lot in Indio, CA. He was a drug addict, primarily cocaine, who started in his early 20s and aside from brief periods of sobriety he never stopped.
 His addiction had led him to homelessness, and he was found in 106 degree (F) heat in a makeshift tent.